terrajobst/issuesof.net/README.md

         - Hmm, looks like `in` is just a global modifer, for example `developer in:body console in:title` means "search for console and developer in either body or title".
-    - Do all key value pairs support commas or just `in`?
     - `in:title`
     - `in:body`
     - `in:comments`